To main content To navigation

 By the end of the course, you will:

-- understand the challenges when analyzing digital behavioral data,
+- understand the challenges involved in analyzing digital behavioural data,

 - know the promises and benefits of (supervised) machine learning,